Robocup-Lyontech/Robocup-Lyontech.github.io/_pages/robocup_lyontech.md

 ---
 ## Robocup LyonTech Foundation

+The **Robocup LyonTech Team** or  consortium consists of highly qualified researchers in computer science (AI, vision, navigation) working in research and teaching environments together with groups of highly skilled students.

 **La Doua - LyonTech** is the main technology campus of Lyon, France.
 This campus is home to 25000 students, 1500 researchers and 1200 PhD students, spread out over a 100 hectare area.
 Different organizations inside the campus gathered to create the **LyonTech team** in order to participate to the **Robocup@home challenge**.
 The **LyonTech team members* belong to three teaching entities, two research laboratories, and mainly to the Chroma research team from INRIA :
 3 teaching entities and 2 laboratories compose the team :